Loneliness at Christmas

 from the book "Loneliness: Human Nature and the Need for Social Connection" by John Cacioppo and William Patrick.

-2. Ability to self-regulate emotions in healthy ways – the sort of execute control most of us have that reminds us to get out and get sunlight, exercise, eat healthily etc., which can unfortunately become impaired the longer someone is experiencing chronic loneliness.
+2. Inability to self-regulate in healthy ways – the sort of execute control most of us have, that reminds us to get out and get sunlight, exercise, eat healthily etc., which can unfortunately become impaired the longer someone is experiencing chronic loneliness.

-3. Our interpretation of the world around us including other humans, as being somewhere on the scale between friendly or hostile.
+3. Our interpretation of the world around us as being unfriendly.
 People who are open, warm and inclusive are that way because they feel safe in the world, and as the result they often form stronger bonds with those around them.
-Those who tend to have negative expectations and reasoning of others’ behaviours, can often deter others from getting close enough to form meaningful bonds, by that perpetuating a cycle of isolation.
+Those who tend to have negative expectations of others and negative explanations of others’ behaviours, can deter others from getting close enough to form meaningful bonds, by that perpetuating a cycle of isolation.

 Overcoming Loneliness